 I have never had many large dogs lay down around me on the floor and just play gently with me and each other.
 Sometimes I feel like I get a bit lost in their world.
 One of the best feelings for me is that I have seen our Mastiffs’ love and devotion for us grow as they have.
 It is an almost indescribable feeling to know that an animal is bonding with me after taking the time to get to know and trust me.
 It truly is a different experience than raising that wiggly little Labrador puppy.
 I know all animals are wonderful and surely other breeds of dogs possess similar traits, but I am definitely biased when it comes to the Mastiff and their loyalty!

-MASTIFFS ARE NOT FOR EVERYONE and those five words should not be taken lightly.
+Those five words should not be taken lightly.
 With that said, they could be for more than some realize.
-I often hear people say “I love them, but my yard or home is not large enough.”?
+I often hear people say “I love them, but my yard or home is not large enough?”
 Mastiffs grow to be strong and powerful dogs.
 They are very sensitive and most are easily trained and disciplined by a conscientious individual.
 One would probably think that you need a huge yard or home to have a Mastiff in your life – this is not the case unless YOU need a lot of space, and if so, the loving Mastiff might not be for you as they are cuddlers.
 I often tell people that a Mastiff could live in the middle of New York City in an apartment if he/she was given the appropriate amount of attention and exercise.
 They are happy to curl up on the couch or at your feet and just lay around with you, in fact, I have found this is one of the times when they are their happiest.